 The worst way to take most medications happens to be the most common way we take most medications – swallowing a pill or capsule.
 Unless you are treating a gastrointestinal problem the oral route is the least effective way to get a medicine into the body and transported to its intended target.

-- Temporarily relieves: occasional minor irritation, pain, sore throat and sore mouth
+- Temporarily relieves sore mouth, occasional minor irritation, pain, and sore throat

 The Troche Difference

 What’s the difference between a pill you swallow and a lozenge that dissolves in the mouth?
 On the surface there would seem to be little difference, but the difference is huge.

 When you take a pill or capsule it is physically broken down in the stomach, passes to the small intestine and subjected to intestinal enzymes, gets absorbed by the hepatic (liver) circulation, transported to the liver where it is metabolized and broken down further leaving only a small percentage of the original drug intact to eventually reach its intended target and to do its job.

 This pass through the liver before reaching the general circulation is called first-pass metabolism.
 It is this reason you may have to take 100 mg of drug just to get an effective dose of 1 mg to reach its intended target when you take a medication through the oral route.
 First pass metabolism is affected by the health of the liver and also by other medication and or toxins the liver has to process at any time.